riipandi/remix-start/README.md

 ## 👷‍♂️ Contributions

 Contributions are welcome!
 Please open a pull requests for your changes and tickets in case you would like to discuss something or have a question.

-Read [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed documentation.

 ## 🙏 Thanks to...